Masters of Library and Information Studies (MLIS) Program

 - LSC 508 Introduction to Information Science and Technology

-- LSC 557 Research and Evaluation in Library and Information Services (prerequisite: completion of 15 credits or permission of instructor)
+- LSC 557 Document, Assess, Evaluate (prerequisite: completion of 15 credits or permission of instructor)

-- LSC 595 Professional Field Experience (prerequisite: completion of 18 credits or permission of instructor) – this may be repeated for up to 6 credits, however only 3 credits are required for graduation
+- LSC 595 Apply and Reflect (prerequisite: completion of 18 credits or permission of instructor) – this may be repeated for up to 6 credits, however only 3 credits are required for graduation

 All students (except those in the School Library Media program) must take 15 credits of electives selected in consultation with an advisor.
 With the advisor’s approval, six elective credits may be taken in courses outside library science but relevant to the student’s specialization.